-Here’s a list of twenty significant facts you should know about Norway, one of the three Scandinavian countries in Northern Europe:
+Here’s a list of 20 interesting facts you should know about Norway, one of the three Scandinavian countries in Northern Europe:

 20. Norway is a Scandinavian country located in Northern Europe.
 It has a total area of 385,178 square kilometres, making it the 61st largest state in the world.
 Outside of Scandinavia proper, Norway also has overseas territorial possessions (similar to the British crown dependencies, thus not officially part of the Kingdom of Norway) such as the Svalbard Islands (in the Arctic Ocean), Jan Mayen (a volcanic island in the Arctic Ocean) as well as Bouvet and Peter I (both being uninhabited islands that are located close to Antarctica).